Part 1 - General

 The rule allows solicitors to dispose of such balances by submitting them to registered charities or the KLTR.

-If it is clear that a balance represents Crown Property then this supersedes the ability under this rule to send funds to a registered charity.
-In these cases it will only be appropriate to send funds to the KLTR.
+If it is clear that a balance represents Crown Property, this supersedes the ability under this rule to send funds to a registered charity.
+In these cases, it will only be appropriate to send funds to the KLTR.
 This would apply where a company or limited liability partnership was known to be dissolved.

-For corporate clients generally, a solicitor should, in any case of uncertainty, ascertain the status of the company (or LLP) through a Companies House Direct search (which can be done online at no cost) as part of the process of deciding how to dispose of the balances covered by this part of the rule.
-Where the search discloses that the company (or LLP) is dissolved then the balance represents Crown property and can only be submitted to the KLTR.
+For corporate clients generally, a solicitor should, in any case of uncertainty, ascertain the status of the company (or LLP) through a Companies House search as part of the process of deciding how to dispose of the balances covered by this part of the rule.
+Where the search discloses that the company (or LLP) is dissolved and is a Scottish registered company then the balance represents Crown property and can only be submitted to the KLTR.
 Such balances cannot be submitted to a registered charity.
 Similarly, where the search discloses that the company is in administration, receivership, liquidation or other insolvency process, balances should be submitted to the company, followed by the words "(In Receivership)" or as appropriate.

 Why can I not take a fee for the work outlined in sending balances to KLTR or a registered charity?